gnosisguild/ethers-multisend/CONTRIBUTING.md

 ## Code of Conduct

 We take our open source community seriously and hold ourselves and other contributors to high standards of communication.
-By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/gnosis/CODE_OF_CONDUCT).
+By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/gnosisguild/CODE_OF_CONDUCT).

 ## Getting Started

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:

-- To report security vulnerabilities, please responsibly disclose to [bounty@gnosis.io](mailto:bounty@gnosis.io) or via any of our [immunefi](https://immunefi.com/) bounties which are monitored by our security team.
 - Search for existing Issues and PRs before creating your own.
 - We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.